wisp-lang/wisp/README.md

 ## Installing LispyScript

-The compiler equires nodejs and underscorejs installed.
+The compiler requires nodejs and underscorejs installed.
 However the compiled code is standalone javascript that will run anywhere.

 1) Clone the repository into a folder.